raxcat/ExcelToStrings_ObjC/README.md

     - Row -> Each word item
     - Column -> Language

+#Note
+I am not a pro python programmer, this script just works but not good enough.
+Please advise if you have any suggestion.

 #Environment
 This script has been tested under Mac OS 10.10.3 with python2 and python3 installed, running py with python3.